 The Question in Hanoi: South First or North First?

 Relative moderates were known as the North First faction.
 They advocated a patient approach, focusing on developing the the North Vietnamese economy while giving the People's Army of Vietnam (PAVN) a chance to become well-trained and equipped with modern weapons.
 A stable and strong North Vietnam would, they envisioned, subdue the South Vietnamese "puppet state" politically and diplomatically.
 Radicals believing that only armed struggle could unify the nation formed the South First faction.
-They called for aggressive action in order to bolster morale among Communist forces in the South.

 On military strategy, the foremost proponent of having PAVN take the initiative in South Vietnam was Nguyen Chi Thanh.
 Thanh led the Central Department of South Vietnam (COSVN), through which the Hanoi-based Vietnam Workers' Party directed its struggle to subdue South Vietnam.
 The leading military proponent of protracted guerrilla warfare — for the time being — while agreeing to negotiate with the United States was none other than Vo Nguyen Giap, famous for organizing the 1954 defeat of French colonial forces at Dien Bien Phu.